HardenTor/Sycor.B2W/SetupApp.md

 ![ExcelConnection](images/Configure7.png)

-11. Save and publisch the app, it is ready to use.
+11. Save and publish the app, it is ready to use now.

+*Note:* When you are observing errors, try to refresh the data sources or repeat the import procedure.